zev-vz/zev-vz/README.md

 ## What am I learning?
 - I'm currently getting better at R and Python for Data Science
-- I'm also learning more backend web developement (HTML and CSS)
+- I'm also learning more backend web developement (JavaScript, HTML, and CSS)

 ## 🚀 Projects
 - [Pathways to Policy](https://pathwaystopolicy.notion.site/66e370a74e2442689ee0fe72e796bf6a?v=9c88c99e0a7e435ebcd07298b03d6bc5) - Notion-based (but will soon be its own webpage) resource hub for policy-related resources, organizations, and opportunities